cdrrazan/relinkly/README.md

 link = api.shorten('https://google.com', domain: my_domain.to_h, title: 'Google', description: 'Google Homepage', workspace: my_workspace_id)
 ```

 Please note that `my_domain` should already be included inside `my_workspace`.
+Similarly other operations on link and tags can be achieved as above.

 You can find all the details about your workspace by going here. https://app.rebrandly.com/workspaces

 ## Contributing